This appendix will cover the following topics:

 “There are three kinds of books owners,” Mortimer Adler claims (4).

-Note that the in-text citation comes before the end punctuation in all cases.
+Note that the in-text citation comes before the end punctuation.

 I found this statement particularly interesting: “There are three kinds of book owners” (Adler 4).